hsahovic/poke-env/docs/source/getting_started.rst

 Connecting your bots to showdown
 ================================

-``Player`` instances require a ``server_configuration`` argument, which must be of type ``ServerConfiguration``.
+``Player`` instances need a server configuration pointing to a websocket endpoint and an authentication endpoint.
+By default, ``Player`` instances will use ``LocalhostServerConfiguration``, which corresponds to the default configuration of local showdown servers.

-``ServerConfiguration`` are named tuples with two arguments: a server url and an authentication endpoint url.
+You can set custom configurations by using the ``server_configuration`` argument of ``Player`` instances.
+It expects a ``ServerConfiguration`` object, which is a named tuple containing a server url and authentication url.

 ``poke-env`` includes two ready-to-use ``ServerConfiguration`` objects: ``LocalhostServerConfiguration`` and ``ShowdownServerConfiguration``.

-The first one points to ``locahost:8000`` (the default endpoint for a local showdown server), whereas the second one points to ``https://play.pokemonshowdown.com/``.
+The first one points to ``locahost:8000`` - the default endpoint for a local showdown server - whereas the second one points to ``https://play.pokemonshowdown.com/``.
 Both use the same authentication endpoint, https://play.pokemonshowdown.com/action.php?.

 If you use our custom fork of showdown, as mentionned in Getting Started, players do not need to authenticate to battle.
-This effectively skips authentication calls to the authentication endpoint: your agents can access your server without an internet connection.
+This effectively skips authentication calls: your agents can access your server without an internet connection.

 Custom server configuration
 ===========================